 - work experience (if applicable)

 - a statement of motivation (max.
 250 words)

 - a short academic essay (max.
-500 words) on one of the two questions related to the topics listed below
+500 words) on one of the two questions related to the workshop topics.

 Details regarding the essay are explained below.
 Please note that without the essay the application cannot be considered!